FXMisc/WellBehavedFX/README.md

  * defining and overriding event handlers (e.g. keyboard shortcuts); and
  * implementing skins for JavaFX controls according to the MVC pattern.

+If you like the approach taken here and want something like this in JavaFX, [RT-21598](https://javafx-jira.kenai.com/browse/RT-21598) is the place to discuss.

 Builder Pattern for Event Handlers